 Chicago — Surveillance video has emerged of a car crash that left one dead and six injured after a driver tried to flee a Chicago police traffic stop and was t-boned by the driver of another car who, according to sources, was also trying to elude Chicago police.

 The video, which appears to be from a Chicago Police Department surveillance camera, was first posted to Twitter by Neal Edelstein.
-We’re embedding Edelstein’s tweet below.
-Please be advised that the footage is shocking and disturbing, but it does not contain graphic images:

 In the footage, a Chicago police unit pulls over a Hyundai Sonata in the 1400 block of South Michigan around 8 p.m.
 Sunday.
 As the officers step out of their car and walk toward the Hyundai, its driver begins to make a U-turn across the traffic lanes.